CameronD17/camerond17.github.io/blog/_posts/2015-11-30-test-post-please-ignore.markdown

 ![Screenshot of the blog]({{site.url}}/blog/images/blog_screenshot.jpg)

 I think this is long enough now to qualify as a full post.
-BYE!
+I'm not going to count the words, but I imagine this will trigger the page-length-in-minutes counter!

 [jekyll]: http://jekyllrb.com/